 - Underground City: The lower the levels you descend into, the shadier people are, as you can see in Wretched Hive below.
 Also, if you ever feel like getting past the triple digits, you need special devices such as this mini-ship◊ and things that will let you breathe down there.
 There are some mysterious and possibly sinister forces down there in the lower levels... like the Sith Temple underneath the Jedi Temple.

 - Vice City: Somewhat downplayed.
-It's generally not a bad place to live, though it's not so nice in the lower levels, which are generally crime-infested.
+It's generally not a bad place to live, though it's not so nice in the lower levels, which are generally crime-infested and where most people lived anyway.
 However, the upper levels aren't really much better beneath the surface, being filled with Corrupt Politicians, Corrupt Bureaucrats, Obstructive Bureaucrats... oh, and the guy running the place is a Sith Lord (not that most people are aware of this until after the Empire's formation).

 - Wretched Hive: The upper levels are home to the galactic elite, rich and powerful.
 Once you get to the deeper levels, of which there are over 5000, you run into all sorts of nasty and desperate characters.
 One of the more notorious levels is 1313, which is home to ruthless criminals and dangerous bars where bounty hunters tend to hang out.